stefan-hoeck/dire/README.md

 The development of *dire* is strongly influenced by the following articles and projects:

-*Deprecating the Observer Pattern* by I. Maier and M. Odersky http://infoscience.epfl.ch/record/176887/files/DeprecatingObservers2012.pdf
+*Deprecating the Observer Pattern* by I. Maier and M. Odersky:

+http://infoscience.epfl.ch/record/176887/files/DeprecatingObservers2012.pdf

-The *reactive* project by N. Gugenheim https://github.com/nafg/reactive
+The *reactive* project by N. Gugenheim:

+https://github.com/nafg/reactive

-H. Apfelmus's blog
+H. Apfelmus's blog:

 http://apfelmus.nfshost.com/blog.html#functional-reactive-programming-frp